-Objective 4 of the SFI 2015-2019 Forest Management Standard extends the biodiversity requirements to Forests with Exceptional Conservation Value (FECV).
+Objective 4 of the SFI 2022 Forest Management Standard extends the biodiversity requirements to Forests with Exceptional Conservation Value (FECV).

 Indicator 4.2.2: Program to locate and protect known sites flora and fauna associated with viable occurrences of critically imperiled and imperiled species and communities also known as Forests with Exceptional Conservation Value.
-Plans for protection may be developed independently or may include Program Participant management, cooperation with other stakeholders, or use of easements, conservation land sales, exchanges, or other conservation strategies.
+Plans for protection may be developed independently or collaboratively and may include Certified Organization management, cooperation with other stakeholders, or use of easements, conservation land sales, exchanges, or other conservation strategies.

 Definition of Forests with Exceptional Conservation Value: critically imperiled (G1) and imperiled (G2) species and ecological communities.